-This workshop aims to bring together researchers at various points in their career and practitioners alike, for discussing the systematic description and evaluation of software engineering research.
+The Second International Workshop on Properties of Software Engineering Research and their Systematic Documentation and Evaluation (PROPSER) aims to bring together researchers at various points in their career and practitioners alike, for discussing the systematic description and evaluation of software engineering research and their documentation.

 The workshop is motivated by two observations:

-writing and reviewing software engineering research results is often hindered by the lack of a community understanding what are important questions (hypotheses) to validate research and which methods are suitable, appropriate and needed for demonstrating evidence;
+(i) writing and reviewing software engineering research results is often hindered by the lack of a community understanding what are important questions (hypotheses) to validate research and which methods are suitable, appropriate and needed for demonstrating evidence.

 Therefore, in PROPSER we want to discuss in particular: